HarshCasper/NeoAlgo/README.md

 A good step-by-step is described below.
 There are two possible situations:

 * One, in which you are submitting code for a non-existing DS/Algo.
 In this case, you can just follow the process below.
 * In case you want to submit an improvement to an existing algo, we prefer that you create an issue, describing in details your improvement.
-This will help others to analyze your contribution :)
+This will help others to analyze your contribution.
+You can use the [templates](.github/ISSUE_TEMPLATE/algorithm-ds-proposal.md) that we have provided :)

 Make sure your code works before submitting it :D